oroinc/documentation/user_guide/system_entities_leads.rst

 .. hint:: You can use *Filters* functionality to simplify the search for the necessary Lead instance.

-- The Lead instance's page will emerge.
+- The page of the Lead instance will emerge.

 - Click |BSendEm| button in the top right corner of the page

-- E-mail template already filled with the Lead instance's details will appear.
+- E-mail template already filled with the details of the Lead instance will appear.

 - You only need to fill the Subject and Body and click *Send*